AbdelrahmanFeteha/Time-Series-Analysis-for-Air-passengers-datasets/README.md

 # Time Series Forecasting with Neural Networks

-This notebook was created as part of the **Neural Networks Summer Certification Program** at the **American University of Sharjah (AUS)**.
-The 2-day workshop was led by **Ms. Maram Helmy**, who guided us step-by-step through this project.
-All code presented here was written as instructed during the sessions.

-## Project Summary

 We applied time series forecasting techniques to the well-known **International Airline Passengers** dataset to predict future values.
 The analysis covers both classical time-series decomposition and modern deep learning methods.

 ## Key Features